shirayu/sdweb-easy-prompt-selector/README.md

 # Easy Prompt Selector

-## Modification if fork
+## Modification in fork

-- Removed checkbox to insert negative prompt (aca4127)
+- Removed checkbox to insert negative prompt and use special prefix "--" (aca4127)

 ## English Readme